 When no specific abnormality is identified, chemotherapy is generally recommended to treat stage IV non-small cell lung cancer.
 Chemotherapy can often slow or stop the growth of tumors at least temporarily.

 Chemotherapy is given to slow or stop the growth of cancer cells.
 It is not given every day but instead is given in cycles.
 A cycle of chemotherapy (typically about 21 days) refers to the time it takes to give the treatment and then allow the body to recover from the side effects of the medicines.
 Your healthcare provider can describe which chemotherapy drugs will be needed.
-(See "Initial systemic chemotherapy for advanced non-small cell lung cancer without an epidermal growth factor receptor mutation or the ALK fusion oncogene".)
+(See "Initial systemic chemotherapy for advanced non-small cell lung cancer without a driver mutation".)

 Most treatments involve a combination (regimen) of two chemotherapy drugs.
 The most commonly used regimens include either cisplatin (Platinol) or carboplatin (Paraplatin); this is combined with one of several other drugs (such as pemetrexed [Alimta], paclitaxel [Taxol], docetaxel [Taxotere], gemcitabine [Gemzar], vinorelbine [Navelbine]).